notadeejay/rbc-training/data/Week 3 Day 2/10__Stretch Add A Second Page__Exercise.md

 - [ ] Add a basic HTML skeleton to your page, and link your `styles.css` file
 - [ ] In your `index.html`, add a link to your second page.
 - [ ] Add content to your second HTML page

+### Tips & Tricks

+Try adding a page to show off some projects you've worked on, or a list of your favourite blogs, podcasts or tv shows.

+Or, add a page to show off all of your awesome web development projects.